enriquepablo/terms/README.rst

 The Terms language
 ++++++++++++++++++

 Here I will describe the Terms language.

-Terms is a declarative logic language.
+It is a declarative logic language.
 With it you can:
  * define new words (nouns, verbs, and names);
  * build facts out of your defined words;
  * build rules that combine given facts to produce new facts;
  * perform complex queries.

-It is similar to other logic languages, such as prolog, or CLIPS
+The Terms language is similar to other logic languages, such as Prolog, or CLIPS
-(it is nearer to CLIPS in that it is forward chaining, based on a RETE network), but it is more powerful, because all defined items (or terms) have the same category.
-What do I mean with the same category?
+(it is nearer to CLIPS in that it is forward chaining, based on a RETE network).
-Well, in Terms, you build sentences, or facts, that have a verb and any number of objects, and these objects can be any kind of term:
+But in a certain sense it is more expressive, because all defined items (or words) have the same category.
-Names, verbs, or nouns, or even other facts.
+In Terms, you build sentences, or facts, with a verb (i.e. a word) and any number of objects, and these objects can be any kind of word: names, verbs, or nouns, or even other facts.
-In contrast, to build facts in prolog or in CLIPS, you use as verbs a special kind of item, a predicate, that cannot be treated as an object;
+In contrast, to build facts in Prolog, you use as verbs a special kind of item, a predicate, that cannot be treated as an argument term
-or, you cannot use other facts as objects.
+(equivalent in Prolog to an object in Terms).
-In Terms, a rule can have a logical variable that ranges over any fact or term, something that is unthinkable in (idiomatic) prolog or CLIPS.
+In Terms, a rule can have a logical variable that ranges over any fact or term, including verbs, something that is not possible in (idiomatic) Prolog.

-However, Terms is based on a first order theory, interpreted in a finite universe, so it might be implemented in any of those languages;
+However, Terms is based on a first order theory, interpreted in a finite universe, so it might be implemented in Prolog;
 that's why I specified "idiomatic".

 To try the examples given below, if you have installed Terms,